 “If you eat and drink more calories than you burn off, then you’ll gain weight,”–Coca-Cola

-Coca-Cola would have us believe that by not controlling our calorie intake, and therefore our weight, we are the cause of our own obesity.
-However, if obesity is instead created by an imbalance in our ability to regulate stress, where stress regulates calorie desire, storage and expenditure.
-This is would be why the quality of the calorie is more important than the quantity of calories.
+Coca-Cola would have us believe that by not controlling our calorie intake we are the cause of our own obesity.
+If obesity is instead created by an imbalance in our ability to regulate stress, where stress regulates calorie desire, storage and expenditure, this is why the quality of the calorie is more important than the quantity of calories.

 “Logic is a systematic method of coming to the wrong conclusion with confidence” ~Murphy’s Law